Relations among characteristic classes of manifold bundles

 Appendix~\ref{sec:low-pontryagins} discusses the relationship between the maps $\taut_d, \taut'_d$ and $\taut_{\delta, d}$, and proves Theorem~\ref{thm:finite-generation-bdry}.
-Appendix~\ref{sec:pushforward-madness} discusses alternate definitions of the pushforward map on cohomology, which is a crucial ingredient in defining the MMM classes.
+Appendix~\ref{sec:pushforward-madness} discusses alternative definitions of the pushforward map on cohomology, which is a crucial ingredient in defining the MMM classes.

-\sectwo{Acknowledgements} I am deeply grateful to my thesis advisor, S\o{}ren Galatius, for his constant support and sage advice.
+\sectwo{Acknowledgments} I am deeply grateful to my thesis advisor, S\o{}ren Galatius, for his constant support and sage advice.
 I am also very grateful for the numerous conversations with and the insight provided by Oscar Randal-Williams.
 This work would not exist without their support.
 I thank Alexander Kupers and Jeremy Miller for numerous helpful conversations, as well as suggestions about the content of Appendix~\ref{sec:pushforward-madness}.
 I thank Sam Lichtenstein for his advice on linear algebra that improved section~\ref{sec:alternating-tensor-section}.
 I thank the reviewers for their many insightful comments, corrections, and help with the organization of the paper.

 This work was supported by an NSF Graduate Research Fellowship.
 I was also supported in part by the Danish National Research Foundation and the Centre for Symmetry and Deformation through a Nordic Research Opportunity grant, by the NSF grant DMS-1105058 and, while I was in residence at the MSRI in Berkeley, CA during the Spring 2014 semester, by the NSF Grant No.\ 0932078000.
 I am very grateful to the Stanford University Department of Mathematics for all the support during my years as a graduate student.
 Part of this work was done during my very pleasant visit to the University of Copenhagen, which I thank for its warm hospitality.